GoogleChrome/web.dev/src/site/content/en/fast/choose-the-right-image-format/index.md

     * If the image asset contains text, stop and reconsider.
 Text in images is not selectable, searchable, or "zoomable".
     If you need to convey a custom look (for branding or other reasons), use a web font instead.
 1. **Are you optimizing a photo, screenshot, or a similar image asset?
 Use JPEG.**
     * JPEG uses a combination of lossy and lossless optimization to reduce filesize of the image asset.
-Try several JPEG quality levels to find the best quality vs. filesize tradeoff for your asset.
+Try several JPEG quality levels to find the best quality versus filesize tradeoff for your asset.

 Finally, note that if you are using a WebView to render content in your native application, then you have full control of the client and can use WebP exclusively!